wsuThomasSmith3150/wsuThomasSmith3150/README.md

 Hi, I'm Thomas Smith.
 I'm 22 years old, born and raised in Dayton, Ohio.
 This is my GitHub.

 # About Me
-I'm a Computer Science student skilled in HTML, CSS, JS, C++, and C# with hands-on IT experience.
-Proven in project management, hardware troubleshooting, and working under pressure.
-Eager to build innovative IT solutions.
+I'm a Computer Science major and student skilled in HTML, CSS, JS, C++, and C# with hands-on IT experience.

 # Previous Work Experiences
 - Huber Heights City School District - IT Intern